 "The delicate fragrance that wafts from inside the [store] is nearly as welcoming as Ken Gilberg, soap maker, as he opens the door to visitors and extends a hand in greeting."

-“I highly recommend you check out Herbaria, a little soap company on The Hill where scents of lavender and peppermint win the sensory battle of a ten foot section of the charming streets, leaving you clammering to get into the door for a better whiff...The cool thing is, they give tours of how everything is made and are completely welcoming....I love that every product is made independently and free of chemicals—we're talking pure vegetable goodness here...This isn't just any soap, people.”
+"I highly recommend you check out Herbaria, a little soap company on The Hill where scents of lavender and peppermint win the sensory battle of a ten-foot section of the charming streets, leaving you clammoring to get into the door for a better whiff...The cool thing is, they give tours of how everything is made and are completely welcoming...I love that every product is made independently and free of chemicals—we're talking pure vegetable goodness here...This isn't just any soap, people."

 So check out my new favorite, Herbaria.
 I hope it becomes one of yours too."

-“This is the best soap out there, especially if you have sensitive skin… I have tried many of the soaps and have loved them all.
-I am scent sensitive, but with these quality soaps you don't have to worry.
-They are made with high quality essential oils.
+"This is the best soap out there, especially if you have sensitive skin… I have tried many of the soaps and have loved them all.
+I am scent sensitive, but with these quality soaps, you don't have to worry.
+They are made with high-quality essential oils.
 They are great for acne and other skin problems.
-Give them a try and you won't go back to store bought soap.
-For pets with allergies, the Pennyroyal Pet soap is a godsend.
-It is non irritating and easier to use then liquid pet shampoo.
+Give them a try and you won't go back to store-bought soap.
+For pets with allergies, the pet soap is a godsend.
+It is nonirritating and easier to use than liquid pet shampoo.
 I have also tried the Jojoba shampoo soap and this is great if you are traveling or like backpacking because you can use this on your entire body including hair and also for shaving.
 Try it and you'll be hooked too.
-If kept out of direct water each bar last much longer than any other store bought soap.”
+If kept out of direct water each bar last much longer than any other store-bought soap."